SocksTheWolf/AntiScamBot/docs/faq.md

 This isn't a formal collective or anything of the sort.
 It's literally a bunch of people who keep getting commission scams and those that have community servers that use the bot.

-### I don't have a discord server, can I join the bot server?
+### I don't have a Discord server, can I join the bot server?

 Yes!
 If you're getting commission scams, feel free to join and report them.
 However, realize that the TAG server isn't a social community.
 Streamer communities are much better suited for that.